Murders of Diane and Alan Scott Johnson

-The murder of Diane and Alan Scott Johnson occurred on September 2, 2003.
+The murders of Diane and Alan Scott Johnson occurred on September 2, 2003.
 They were shot to death in their Bellevue, Idaho, home by their 16-year-old daughter, Sarah Marie Johnson.

 Perpetrator

 Sarah Marie Johnson was born January 24, 1987.
 She grew up in the Idaho city of Bellevue, and attended Wood River High School in Hailey.

 History

-On September 2, 2003, Alan Scott Johnson and Diane Johnson were shot to death in their Bellevue, Idaho, home.
+On September 2, 2003, Alan Scott Johnson and Diane Johnson were shot to death in their Bellevue home.
 Alan was shot twice in the chest, while Diane was shot in the head.
 Their daughter, Sarah Johnson, was found guilty of their murder.
 Sarah was 16 years old at the time.
-Her apparent motive was her parents' prohibiting her from dating a 19-year-old drug dealer named Bruno Santos.
+Her apparent motive was her parents' prohibiting her from dating a 19-year-old Mexican immigrant drug dealer named Bruno Santos.

-At approximately 6:20 am on September 2, 2003, Johnson took the murder weapon, a .264-caliber Winchester Model 70 bolt-action rifle from the guest house.
+At approximately 6:20 a.m. that morning, Johnson took the murder weapon, a .264-caliber Winchester Model 70 bolt-action rifle from the guest house.
 The tenant of the house had left for Boise, Idaho, and had not planned on returning for a week or so.
 She then walked into her parents' bedroom and shot her sleeping mother in the head, whereupon she walked into the bathroom and shot her father in the chest, right above the heart, while he was showering.
 DNA evidence was presented at trial from a discarded bathrobe and a latex glove that police found in the garbage can in front of the house.
 It contained the DNA of both victims and Sarah.
 Along with the robe and latex glove was a leather glove that had gunshot residue on it.
 In Johnson's bedroom, investigators located the other leather glove that belonged to the pair.

 Johnson was convicted of the murders of her parents by an Ada County, Idaho, jury on March 16, 2005.
 She was sentenced to two concurrent life without parole terms plus fifteen years for a firearm enhancement.
-The Idaho Supreme Court upheld her conviction.
+The Idaho Supreme Court upheld her conviction in 2008.

 In 2012, Johnson's lawyer filed a petition for a new trial, charging that she had ineffective legal counsel in the murder trial.
 They also cited the absence of any blood spatter on Johnson and the fact that fingerprints on the murder weapon matched those of a renter who was living in the family's guesthouse.
 In October 2014, the request was denied.
 In 2017, Sarah tried to get her life sentence reduced, citing the Miller v.
 Alabama and Montgomery v.
 Louisiana Supreme Court rulings; however, her sentence was upheld.

 Johnson is currently imprisoned in the Pocatello Women's Correctional Center.